physimals/asl-docs/basil.rst

 `FABBER <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FABBER>`_.

-For single delay ASL data kinetic model inversion is realtively trivial and solutions to the standard model have been described int he literature.
-However, it is becoming increasingly common to aquire ASL data at multiple times post-inversion and fit the resultant data to a kinetic curve model.
+For single delay ASL data kinetic model inversion is realtively trivial and solutions to the standard model have been described in the literature.
+However, there are various advantages to aquiring ASL data at multiple times post-inversion and fitting the resultant data to a kinetic model.
 This permits problems in perfusion estimation associated with variable bolus arrival time to be avoided, since this becomes a paramter of the model whose value is determined from the data.
 Commonly the model fitting will be performed with a